 Once you've figured out your goals, it's a question of liquidity.
 If you can put your money aside for a while, a CIT Bank CD might be the ideal place for it.
 If not, CIT Bank High Yield Savings allows you to make withdrawals without a penalty.
 The important thing is to always be saving.
 And both of these options will offer higher interest rates than an ordinary savings account.
 So what's the difference between a savings account and a CD?

-With CIT Bank High Yield Savings, you'll enjoy an effective long-term investment vehicle, with tiered rates to help you get the most from higher balances.
-So while it takes only $100 to open an account, if you can maintain a balance of $25,000 or more, you'll benefit from a premium rate.
+With CIT Bank High Yield Savings, you'll enjoy an effective long-term investment vehicle.
+And, it takes only $100 to open an account.

 CIT Bank CDs can give you the best rate on your investment but won't have the flexibility of regular access to your savings.
 This makes it a question of when you'd need your money-in one year, two years, or even up to five years.
 You might even consider buying several CDs and staggering the terms, which is known as laddering, so you'll have access to part of your money at scheduled intervals.
 If you're concerned about locking in a set rate, CIT Bank RampUp™ CDs give you the freedom to increase your rate once during your term should rates go up, and our RampUp™ Plus CDs let you increase both your rate and your deposit once during your term.
 So you can commit to saving without committing to a rate.